ViniciusWovst/reuterspy/README.md

 The balance sheet is used alongside other important financial statements such as the income statement and statement of cash flows in conducting fundamental analysis or calculating financial ratios.

-In the example presented below, the yearly Balance Sheet of an stock is retrieved.
+In the example presented below, the yearly Balance Sheet of a stock is retrieved.

 ```python
 from reuterspy import Reuters